 The temporary research, development, and innovation loan is intended for SMEs and midcap-companies employing at least six people and operating in Finland and for foundations and associations doing significant business.
 Eligible for funding are those companies, foundations and associations that are through development seeking new means of coping with the disruptive circumstances in their businesses.
 By investing in development, applicants wish to improve their operating conditions and renew their businesses in order to be competitive in and after the covid-19 crisis.

-Companies can apply temporary loan funding until the end of December 2020.
-(NOTE: The application period is extended until the end of December.)
+Companies can apply temporary loan funding until 14th of May 2021.
+(NOTE: The application period has been extended.)
 Project implementation may continue also after the deadline for applications.

 Business Finland's financial authorization for this funding service is a maximum of EUR 300 million.

 The funding is intended for limited liability (private and publicly listed) SMEs and mid-cap companies who are operating in international or domestic markets and whose businesses have been affected by the covid-19 pandemic.
 Foundations and associations with significant business may also apply for funding if their business has been affected by the covid-19.
 The applicant must be able to show Business Finland how the covid-19 crisis has hampered its business or what kind of a threat the crisis poses and how the applicant is trying to solve these challenges through development measures.

 The aim of the funding is to help SMEs and midcap companies to maintain their R&D activities even in the event of disruption and to develop solutions that create a new competitive advantage after the crisis.
 With Business Finland's funding, applicants can direct the resources released as a result of an exceptional situation to development work and accelerate development.
 This will allow them to keep their staff employed during the crisis.